judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS

 - Recorded my new EP "Wildwood" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
-Currently mixing and mastering it for release by Christmas!
+Currently mixing and mastering it for release in 2021!
 - Composing a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2021.
 - Collaborated with Lina Andonovska on a piece called "is it over yet?" for Music Networks - The Butterfly Sessions.
 A wide range of composers and performers were commissioned to write pieces in response to the lockdown and these were broadcast online.
 You can check out our video [here](https://www.youtube.com/watch?v=L4R7pt3opXo).
 - Currently lecturing in Composition and Instrumentation at Trinity College Dublin.